 Where more than one procedure may apply, advice may be sought from Academic Affairs.
 The decision about which procedure should apply will be taken by the Director of Academic and Student Affairs.

-Where the student’s complaint is about the behaviour of a member of staff, you should also refer the student to the Anti-Bullying and Harassment Policy and consider whether the Guidelines to Support Informal Resolution could be implemented or whether the matter should be referred to People and Culture.
-If in doubt, the investigator should seek advice from People and Culture or Academic Affairs.
+Where the student’s complaint is about the behaviour of a member of staff, you should notify your HRBP in People and Culture.
+If in doubt, advice should be sought from People and Culture or Academic Affairs.

 If the student has a problem with a University Service they should contact the Service directly.

 If the student has an issue with the content of a lecture, or with a lecturer or member of staff within a School, then the student should raise the issue with the member of staff involved, or with the Head of School.

 If the student has valid reason as to why they are unable to discuss the issues with the staff in the School or University Service, they may submit a formal Stage 2 complaint to the Head of Academic Affairs.